GitHubWestie/milestone-project-three/README.md

 ![mock-up img](other-media\am-i-responsive.png)

 ## Strategy
-The bike shed app is for cyclists who wish to keep a convenient collection of information about their bike/s and setup variables.
+The Bike Shed app is for cyclists who wish to keep a convenient collection of information about their bike/s and setup variables.
+The app allows users to create an account to login and store data securely before creating their bike or collection of bikes.
+Bikes can then be recalled for viewing, editing or deletion.

-The intended user will be a cyclist who enjoys analysing data and fettling with their setup to extract the most performance out of their bike/s in a variety of different environments.
+The intended user will be a cyclist who:
+* Enjoys analysing data and fettling with their setup
+* Is looking to extract the most performance out of their bike/s
+* Wants to record settings so they can easily be reverted back to if needed
+* Wants to show their friends all the cool components on their bike

 The app will eventually also aim to connect riders via a ratings and selling platform.

 ## Scope

 ### As a first time user I want:

 * To have a convenient app to store data about my bikes
-* To have a secure app to store sensitive data about my bikes
+* To have a secure app to store sensitive data about my bikes such as a frame serial number or serial numbers for components
 * To have sensitive information only visible to me
 * To intuitively understand how to use and navigate the app
 * To easily add and remove bikes